COVID-19 managed isolation in New Zealand: Charlotte Bellis

 After COVID-19 Response Minister Chris Hipkins alleged that Bellis had spurned a Government offer for a place in emergency allocation, Bellis' lawyer Tudor Clee accused Hipkins of breaching her privacy.
 She also questioned the effectiveness of the emergency allocation system, citing the low success rate for pregnant women.
 According to The New Zealand Herald, only 29 of the emergency allocation applications involving a pregnancy that were submitted between 1 June 2021 and 1 February 2022 were approved.
 65 applications were declined while 118 were cancelled by applicants or were not processed since they were incomplete.
 The Herald also reported that MIQ had approved 5,396 of the 8,863 emergency allocation applications submitted between 30 October 2020 and 23 January 2022.

 On 1 February 2022, Deputy Prime Minister Grant Robertson confirmed that the Ministry of Business, Innovation and Employment had offered Bellis and Huylebroek places in managed isolation.
 Bellis accepted the Government's offer but reiterated that she would continue to challenge the Government's MIQ system.

-In mid-June 2022, Hipkins publicly apologised for releasing personal information without Bellis' consent and making "inaccurate comments" about Bellis traveling to Afghanistan and being offered consular assistance by the New Zealand authorities.
+In mid-June 2022, Hipkins publicly apologised for releasing personal information without Bellis' consent and making "inaccurate comments" about Bellis travelling to Afghanistan and being offered consular assistance by the New Zealand authorities.
 Hipkins had earlier apologised in private to Bellis in mid-March 2022.
-Bellis accepted Hipkins' apology while vowing to continue exposing the problems associated with the MIQ system.
+Bellis accepted Hipkins' apology and stated she would continue to challenge the MIQ system.